danielt1263/Rx-VIPER-ToDo/README.md

 You will notice that the presenter doesn't create a Todo object, instead it just passes enough information to the Interactor for _it_ to create the Todo object which then passes it to the DataStore.
 Then the DataStore converts the Todo object into a form that is savable and saves it.

 It's interesting to note that up to this point, our code has been indistiguishable from an MVVM-C architecture (other than the names of things.)
 VIPER adds an extra level of indirection between the interactor (view model) and the entities/data store.
 In MVVM-C, the view model works directly with them both.
 Personally, I'm not sure if this extra level of indirection is useful.
 Even in an application this small, I'm left wondering where I should change the date of the object to the `startOfDay`?
 Should it be done in the presenter or in the interactor?

+### Story 2, Step 1: Tap cancel button to dismiss Add screen without saving.

+Since the screen and button for this story have already been layed out, it's just a matter of hooking them up.
+We add the cancel button to the UI's input, and then bind it directly to the wireframe's Observable.